 In the game, you carve a minecart track by specifying a beginning and ending tile and the game "adds" the designation to the tiles in between.
-You cannot designate single tiles.
+You cannot designate single tiles because DF needs a multi-tile track to figure out which direction the track should go on each tile.
 For example to carve two track segments that cross each other, you might use the cursor to designate a line of three vertical tiles like this: